Meet the Team

 Naun Amable Silva

-He has worked for local NGO’s, studying local flora and fauna, and has worked free lance for many of the tour companies operating in Puerto Maldonado, as well as across South America!
+He has worked for local NGO’s, studying local flora and fauna, and has worked free lance for many of the tour companies operating in Madre de Dios, as well as across South America.

-In the past five years he has expanded his knowledge and guiding experience, leading Birds of Peru tours, visiting the hotspots than any true birding tour must include, as well as guiding in the Pantanal of Brazil, and Chilean Patagonia, the best locations in the world to see wild jaguars and pumas.
+In the past seven years he has expanded his knowledge and guiding experience, leading tours across Peru, visiting the hotspots than any true birding tour must include, as well as guiding in the Pantanal of Brazil, and Chilean Patagonia, the best locations in the world to see wild jaguars and pumas, and now Bolivia, Colombia and Ecuador.

 He is also an amateur photographer, having discovered the beauty in capturing wildlife and nature in pictures.
 He loves nothing more than to share his passion with his guests, whether it be searching out obscure birds, turning over leaves in search of frogs and snakes, or photographing the impressive wild felines of South America.